Plan your menu for a stress-free Raya & minimise wastage.

 Ok people, Raya is just around the corner and this is when you start seeing our moms or pro-cook of the family start buying ingredients more than usual to start stocking up.
 Frantic buying and last minute purchasing always leads to over spending and food wastage.
 Then there is the issue of ‘there is no space in the fridge!’
 Same dilemma, different year..

 Fret not, your Raya prep can be as relaxing and stress free if you follow these simple steps.
-Always think ahead and plan and you can save money but still have a fantastic Raya without burning a hole in your wallet.
+Even though our GST is at 0% at the moment, it is wise to think ahead and plan and you can save money but still have a fantastic Raya without burning a hole in your wallet.

 Buy in bulk.

 The more you buy, the cheaper it is.
 This applies to pantry and grocery items like onions, lemongrass, sugar, fresh herbs, vegetables and even bottled & canned drinks.
 There are always handy discounts and deals in supermarkets during the festivities.

 Keep your eyes peeled for the supermarkets restaurant owners always go to to purchase their stock.
 Chances are the prices are a few ringgit cheaper by the kilo.
 You can always share the bulk groceries with a family member or neighbor.
 I bet they would like a good deal too.

 Use your common sense as well.
 If you are not sharing and need only 2kg of potatoes, you don’t purchase a 5kg sack.
 Like duh…

 Planning what and how much of cooking you are going to do does really help with managing your expenses and eliminate the sudden unexpected costs popping up along the way.
 Also you don’t over purchase and face the dilemma or running out of fridge space.